Course Topic: Active Citizenship

 CLIL in Practice: Focus on the EU

-You will learn how to use CLIL effectively to integrate EU-related topics into your curriculum and will gain experience with how to create new content for the classroom with authentic materials about the European Union.
+Learn how to use CLIL effectively to integrate EU-related topics into your curriculum.
+Gain experience with how to create new content for the classroom with authentic materials about the European Union.

 Global Education and Critical Media Literacy: Essential Elements in Contemporary Teaching